dayton-outar/shillings/docs/README.md

 Another important business idea for consideration is to start a brokerage firm, where this product will be used to access the services of the broker.
 According to Jamaican laws (the Securities Act[^2]),

-> an individual is eligible to apply for a dealer’s licence or an investor adviser’s licence if—
+Individuals eligible for a dealer's licence includes the following,

->
-> (a) he satisfies one of the following requirements, that is to say—
+1. he satisfies one of the following requirements, that is to say—
->

    > (i) he holds a degree in economics, accounting or business related subjects; or
    >
    > (ii) has a professional qualification in law or accounting; or
    >
    > (iii) has successfully completed a programme of study in securities approved by the Commission; and

->
-> (b) has worked for at least two years in the securities industry; and
+2. has worked for at least two years in the securities industry; and

->
-> (c) has a net worth of at least ten million dollars or has acquired indemnity insurance for at least that amount.
+3. has a net worth of at least ten million dollars or has acquired indemnity insurance for at least that amount.

 The law continues to state,